 To celebrate I made a hand painted birthday cake, of course.
 You know how people say it’s what’s inside that really counts?
 Yeah, not with this cake.
 This birthday cake was all about the outside.
 I thought the blog’s 4th birthday was the perfect excuse to finally try painting a cake.
 Happy birthday bloggy, this one’s for you!

 Ok, first up I’ll be totally up front.
 I didn’t bake this cake.
 My friend told me you could buy ready made sponge cakes from Nude Cakes so I decided it would be much easier to buy a ready made cake.
 I’ve had a lot of good luck in the cooking/baking dept. but not this time.
 Quite frankly the cake I made was a big fail.
 So I just bought a cake and then slapped some pre-made fondant on it.
+Maybe next time I’ll try something more straightforward like a pot cake maybe I should learn how to make a pot cake or as the Portuguese would say como fazer bolo de pote.
 Listen guys – sometimes I absolutely LOVE to make everything from scratch…..and sometimes I absolutely LOVE to take every single unhealthy shortcut available.
 It’s ok to do both.
 Don’t be too hard on yourself.
 For me this whole thing was about the decorating so that was my priority.

 If you would like to make yourself, your blog or your loved one a handmade cake then you should make your fav cake recipe then check out this video on how to cover a round cake in fondant.
 Once you have that part figured out (*she says casually) then you get to the fun part, painting!